-In this tutorial, we are going to see how to do inline insert the HTML5 table data to a database table using jQuery and AJAX.
-HTML5 allows editing table cells by setting contentEditable attribute as true.
+This tutorial will show how to inline insert the HTML5 table data into a database table using jQuery and AJAX.
+HTML5 allows editing table cells by setting the contentEditable attribute as ‘true.’

 After adding data to the table cells, we can pass the cell data to PHP via jQuery AJAX.
-In the PHP page, we create insert query using cell data to store to database.
+We create an insert query in the PHP page using cell data to store in the database.

 In this example, we have an HTML5 table to add product information.
-We enter the product data in the editable cell and confirm to store to a database on clicking a button.
-We use custom data attribute to store the product field name.
+We enter the product data in the editable cell and confirm to store it in a database by clicking a button.
+We use custom data attributes to store the product field name.

 With the reference of the field name, we get its value entered.
 This will be useful to form the post data to be sent to PHP via AJAX.

 The following code shows an editable HTML5 table and a Save button.
-In the table, the editable cells are referred with the product field name by using data attribute.
-After entering data by inline editing, we have to confirm to save the data to the database by using the Save button.
+In the table, the editable cells are referred to with the product field name using the data attribute.
+After entering data by inline editing, we must confirm to save the data to the database using the Save button.

 <div class="txt-heading">Add Product</div>